 Further, the deadline for objection is July 5, 2019.
 The final approval hearing will take place on March 13, 2020.

-The settlement will provide benefits to owners of mechanically distributed and/or reproduced rights in:
+The Rhapsody settlement will provide benefits to owners of mechanically distributed and/or reproduced rights in:

 (b) Moreover, Qualifying Unregistered Works that were not registered with the U.S. Copyright Office.

-Qualifying Unregistered Works include musical works that were not registered with the U.S. Copyright Office consistent with the definition of Qualifying Registered Works.
+Qualifying Unregistered Works include musical works that did not had a registration with the U.S. Copyright Office consistent with the definition of Qualifying Registered Works.

 Up to $35 for each validly claimed Qualifying Registered Work. $1 for each validly claimed Qualifying Unregistered Work that was played more than 24 times.

 Deadline To File The Claim

 Case No. 4:16-cv-01135,

 in the U.S. District Court for the Northern District of California

 Lowery, et al. v.
 Rhapsody International Inc. Settlement